kw7oe/til/README.md

   - Able to upload images and attach to posts.
 - [ ] Allow user to customize exported file format and content.

+**Internal**

+- [ ] Refactor codebase.
+- [ ] Improve code coverage.

+## Contributing
+Everyone is welcome to contribute to the codebase.
+If you aren't interested in writing any code, these are the following ways you can contribute:

+- Start trying out the application
+- Provide constructive feedbacks
+- Submit feature requests
+- Submit bug reports or issues

+For those who are interested to contribute to the codebase, here are some of the ways:
+- Improve the UI and UX of the application
+- Refactoring
+- Add documentations
+- Write tests to improve code coverage
+- Code Review